The Weakest Tamer Began a Journey to Pick Up Trash: Manga

 A manga adaptation illustrated by Tou Fukino began serialization in TO Books' Comic Corona website on February 10, 2020.
-It has been collected in seven tankōbon volumes as of January 2025.
+It has been collected in eight tankōbon volumes as of December 2025.
 The manga is also licensed in North America by Seven Seas Entertainment.

-A spin-off manga centered around the characters in a school setting began serialization on the same website on November 21, 2022.
+A spin-off manga illustrated by Amamori, centered around the characters in a school setting, was serialized on the same website from November 21, 2022 to August 19, 2024.
+The chapters were collected into three tankōbon volumes.